hphelion/documentation/cloudos/install.overview.md

 <img src="media/cloudos-create-cloud-paths.png" title="HP Cloud OS - choosing between two create cloud paths" />

-What this means: When you create a cloud using the process defined in [Create Your Cloud](/cloudos/create-your-cloud/), a number of OpenStack and Cloud OS install modules are automatically configured and deployed for you.
+What this means: When you create a cloud using the process defined in [Create a Cloud](/cloudos/install/create-cloud/), a number of OpenStack and Cloud OS install modules are automatically configured and deployed for you.
 In most cases, the automated deployment of install modules will suffice.
-However, should you need to customize values in the install modules that are not exposed in the Create Cloud Attributes tab, this advanced section, along with [Cloud Controller Install Modules Reference](/cloudos/install-modules/), are provided to assist you in the process of customizing and deploying the individual install modules.
+However, should you need to customize values in the install modules that are not exposed in the Create Cloud Attributes tab, this advanced section, along with [Cloud Controller Install Modules Reference](/cloudos/install/install-modules/), are provided to assist you in the process of customizing and deploying the individual install modules.

 ## Components of the Cloud OS Environment